Filename example: POWERSHELL.EXE-022A1004.pf

 List of files and directories accessed during the first ten seconds of execution (including the eventual

-loaded).
+DLLloaded).
 The full path to executable file can often be determined from the list of files accessed (duplicate possible if a given binary access another binary with the same name).

-files can be easily deleted, potentially invalidating
+Note that the Prefecth files can be easily deleted, potentially invalidating

 the trace of execution and timestamps (notably of first execution).